A good work-life balance seems mythical right?

 Twitter, Facebook groups, Instagram or even the pub with colleagues on a Friday evening all are great places to find support.
 Whether you just need a rant about something that happened that week, you need advice on “that tricky class” or you just need to de-stress, you can find it, there are thousands of teachers around the world in the same boat as you and they all struggle with the same issues!

-Don’t try to be a lone wolf, reach out to!
+Don’t try to be a lone wolf, reach out to others!
 Teachers are amazing and will ALWAYS be there to help another teacher.

 Together we are strong.